Male vs Female Ball Pythons — How to Tell the Difference

 What are the main differences between male vs female ball pythons?

 Unlike birds, male and female ball pythons (and most snakes in general) do not present with different colors or plumage to make it easy for us to tell them apart.
-Determining a ball python’s sex can be tricky.
+Determining a ball python gender can be tricky.

 However, it is possible to tell the sexes apart, and you can do so without probing them or seeking the help of a veterinarian or breeder!
 Probing snakes always runs a risk of damaging their internal organs and should be avoided by everyone except trained professionals.